Signatures of graphs for bicommutative Hopf algebras: Conclusions and outlook

 \section{Conclusions and outlook}

-This work explored different definitions of subgraph counting, ranging from connected components to edge restrictions and induced subgraphs, from the point of view of combinatorial Hopf algebra.
-These perspectives coincide in the sense that the corresponding Hopf algebras are isomorphic.
-We also showed that the maps translating between these counting procedures are Hopf isomorphism.
-The counting functions are parametrized by graphs and interpreted as signature-type objects.
+This work explored different definitions of subgraph counting (related to edge-restriction subgraphs, to vertex-induction, and to homomorphisms) from the point of view of combinatorial Hopf algebra.
+These perspectives are equivalent in the sense that the corresponding Hopf algebras are isomorphic, where the isomorphy can be chosen to respect the counting operations.
+The counting functions, parameterized by the counted-in graphs, are interpreted as signature-type objects (a concept from rough path theory).

 As observed in \cref{remark:connectedcounting}, counting occurrences can be expressed as polynomials of the counting occurrences on connected graphs alone.
 This result can be traced back to the classical articles of Whitney \cite{whitney1932coloring} and Biggs \cite{biggs1978cluster}.
-However, we remark that these two last articles express the counting of \textit{decomposable} graphs in terms of \textit{indecomposable} graphs.
+However, we remark that these two articles express the counting of \textit{decomposable} graphs in terms of \textit{indecomposable} graphs.
 For instance, the following relation

-appears in \cite{biggs1978cluster}, which cannot be obtained from the quasi-shuffle product.
+appears in \cite{biggs1978cluster}, which cannot be obtained from the product treated in the current work.
 While the concepts of indecomposable and connected graphs are tightly related, the precise algebraic relations remain to be explored in further work.

 We also describe Chen's identity -- the comultiplicative property of graph counting.
 It permits the simplification of computations for disconnected graphs in terms of their connected components.
-However, we remark that it does not decompose connected graphs into smaller objects.
+However, we remark that it does \emph{not} decompose connected graphs into smaller objects.
 This is deemed important in practice since graph counting problems usually appear on large connected sample graphs.
 It is an open problem to find a more practical type of Chen's identity.